dzalf/A-very-nice-thermometer/README.md

 The uploaded firmware drives a CD4511, a BCD to 7 segment decoder/driver.
 The cathodes from the display are sequentially switched and driven using BC850 SMD transistors.

 This is the first revision of this project.
-It has been tested and during this stage a minor issue was found on the wiring of the display driver
+It has been tested and during this stage a minor issue was found on the wiring of the display driver.
+The intensity of the display is controlled through a PWM signal adjusted by a tiny preset onboard

 Cheers :beer: